 I've posted pictures of a few of last-year's highlights: a hike in Runyon Canyon followed by Pinks Hotdogs, a wander around Chinatown for dim sum and little L.A. history, and a jaunt down to Watts for fried chicken and waffles at the historic Watts Coffee House and a tour of the iconic Watts Towers.
 Oh yeah, and the LA County Museum of Art so I could get my Rodin fix.

-I will be hosting "home-office hours" all year, which are open to both residents and students enrolled in my courses on Tuesdays 3:30-4:30, so come by for a cup of coffee and say hi!
+I will be hosting "home-office hours" during the fall semester, which are open to both residents and students enrolled in my courses on Tuesdays 3:30-4:30, so come by for a cup of coffee and say hi!

 One of the themes I try to work into my programs as a resident faculty is connecting college to careers and getting students to think strategically about their career early in their time at USC.
 So far this year we've had a number of great guests speaking with students on this topic including a hollywood writer, the communications director for Mayor Garcetti, and the CEO of a data analytics firm.
 I also just ran a short training for the RAs on this topic, and the slides for that are here.
 I'm always happy to talk these things over students, so just drop me an e-mail or come by my home-office hours.

 Lynn, Zeke, and I arrived at USC the summer of 2012 and Eli joined us the summer of 2013.
 Lynn is a social justice attorney with a Ph.D. in Literature from UC San Diego and a J.D. from Berkeley.

 I also received my Ph.D. from UC San Diego, and when I'm not doing my research I like to get outside and hike, bike, rock climb, ski, and generally ramble about.